-- What have we learned since 2015 on mobilizing public finance for investing in areas that advance the SDGs? - What do we know about the private financial sector's awareness of, interest in SDG investing? - What innovative sources of financing should we be exploring to advance the SDGs? - What are multilateral and national development banks doing differently as a result of the 2030 Agenda? - How should the scientific and technological community mobilize to support the SDGs?
-Is the STI Forum proving effective? - Have the SDGs given rise to innovative and effective partnerships involving cooperation across the goals, across siloes?
+Roundtable Participants 0 Ms. Sarah Sabin Khan, Senior Research Associate, Centre for Policy Dialogue (CPD) 0 Mr. Kilaparti Ramakrishna, Head of Strategic Planning, Green Climate Fund 0 Mr. Patrick Seitiso, Ministry of Finance and Economic Development, Botswana 0 Mr. Martin Garcia Acuna, Head, Public-Private Cooperation, Social Development Ministry, Chile 0 Mr. Mohammed Al-Assaf, Head of Division, Ministry of Planning and International Cooperation, Jordan 0 Mr. Keping Yao, Governance and Public Administration Expert, United Nations Project Office on Governance (UNPOG) Open Discussio n [24 min] ons for discussion: 0 What have we learned since 2015 on mobilizing public finance for investing in areas that advance the SDGs?
+0 What do we know about the private financial sector's awareness of, interest in SDG investing?
+0 What innovative sources of financing should we be exploring to advance the SDGs?
+0 What are multilateral and national development banks doing differently as a result of the 2030 Agenda?
+0 How should the scientific and technological community mobilize to support the SDGs?
+Is the STI Forum proving effective?
+0 Have the SDGs given rise to innovative and effective partnerships involving cooperation across the goals, across siloes?
 If so where?

-Day 2 Wrap-Up:

-Facilitators: Dr. Jean D'Aragon, Senior Sustainable Development Expert, UNOSD; Dr. David O'Connor, Consultant, UNOSD [remotely]

-Discussion of main lessons, messages emerging from the first 2 days of discussion, elements for inclusion in the Incheon Communiqué
+16:45-17:30 Day 2 Wrap о-Up: .
+Jean d'Aragon , Senior Sustainable Development Expert, UNOSD; Dr. David O'Co nnor, Consultant, UNOSD [remotely] Discussion an in lease the second s nain lessons, messages emerging from the first 2 days of discussion, inclusion in the Incheon Communiqué

-Wednesday, 31 October 2018 (Day 3)

-Session 9: Making the HLPF Fit for Purpose: What is needed?
+Wednesday, 31 October 2018 (Day 3) 9:00 - 10:15 Session 9: Making the HLPF Fit for Purpose: What is needed?
 This session looks ahead to 2020 and how the HLPF's role as global hub for SDG follow-up and review can be strengthened?
-Take away: five highest priority actions

-Opening Reflections, Facilitator: Dr. Guenther Bachmann, Secretary General-German Council for Sustainable Development [15 min]

-Roundtable Discussion [30 min]
+Take away: five highest priority actions Opening Reflections, Facilitator: Dr. Guenther Bachmann , Secretary General- German Council for Sustainable Development [15 min] Roundtable Discussion [30 min] Roundtable Participants Ms. Sarah Sabin Khan, Senior Research Associate, Centre for Policy Dialogue (CPD Mr. Malick Diop, Coordinator, Plateforme Des Acteurs Non Etatiques (Non-State Stakeholders Platform), Senegal

-• Roundtable Participants

-- Ms. Sarah Sabin Khan, Senior Research Associate, Centre for Policy Dialogue (CPD - Mr. Malick Diop, Coordinator, Plateforme Des Acteurs Non Etatiques (Non-State Stakeholders Platform), Senegal - Ms. Caroline Zimm, Research Assistant, International Institute for Applied Systems Analysis (IIASA) - Mr. Jan-Gustav Strandenaes, Senior Adviser, Stakeholder Forum for a Sustainable Future - Ms. Irena Zubcevic, Chief of Branch Office of Intergovernmental Support and Coordination, UN Department of Economic and Social Affairs

-Open Discussion: [30 min] Discussion Questions: What is needed to make the HLPF more effective?
-O What concrete measures are needed organizationally?
-What desire the measures are needed substantively?
+Ms. Caroline Zimm, Research Assistant, International Institute for Applied Systems Analysis (IIASA) o Mr. Jan-Gustav Strandenaes, Senior Adviser, Stakeholder Forum for a Sustainable Future Ms. Irena Zubcevic, Chief of Branch Office of Intergovernmental Support and Coordination, UN Department of Economic and Social Affairs Open Discussion: [30 min] Discussion Questions: What is needed to make the HLPF more effective?
+What concrete measures are needed organizationally?
+What measures are needed substantively?
 Can the outcomes of HLPF be made more useful to national, local implementers?
-O How can stakeholder engagement be enhanced?
+How can stakeholder engagement be enhanced?
 How to make full use of other fora to assess SDG progress and build momentum towards the annual and quadrennial HLPFs?
-10:15-10:45 Nutrition and Networking Break 10:45-12:00 Closing Session Closing Keynote: A Vision for the HLPF and Multi-Level Follow-up and Review to 2030 - Maximizing Contribution to Achieving SDGs - Ambassador David Donoghue , Distinguished Fellow, Overseas Development Institute [20 min] Presentation of 2018 Incheon Communiqué [10min] (Dr. Jean D'Aragon, UNOSD) Comments from Floor, Discussion [30 min] Closing Reflections and Remarks (Ms. Grazyna Pulawska, Project Manager- Asia-Europe Foundation (ASEF); Dr. Jong Soo Yoon , Head of Office-UNOSD; Ms. Irena Zubcevic, Chief of Branch Office of Intergovernmental Support and Coordination, UN Department of Economic and Social Affairs) [15 min] 12:00-13:00 Lunch Break 13:00 - Field Trip evening Cheonggyecheon stream restoration project, Seoul Gyungbokgung Palace, Seoul (For the ones who want to stay longer: things to do near Gyeongbokgung Palace)
+10:15-10:45 Nutrition and Networking Break 10:45-12:00 Closing Session • Closing Keynote: A Vision for the HLPF and Multi-Level Follow-up and Review to 2030 - Maximizing Contribution to Achieving SDGs - Ambassador David Donoghue, Distinguished Fellow, Overseas Development Institute [20 min] Presentation of 2018 Incheon Communiqué [10min] (Dr. Jean D'Aragon, UNOSD) Comments from Floor, Discussion [30 min] Closing Reflections and Remarks (Ms. Grazyna Pulawska, Project Manager- Asia-Europe Foundation (ASEF); Dr. Jong Soo Yoon, Head of Office-UNOSD; Ms. Irena Zubcevic, Chief of Branch Office of Intergovernmental Support and Coordination, UN Department of Economic and Social Affairs) [15 min] 12:00-13:00 Lunch Break 13:00 - Field Trip evening Cheonggyecheon stream restoration project, Seoul Gyungbokgung Palace , Seoul (For the ones who want to stay longer: things to do near Gyeongbokgung Palace )